A character who remains alive in a work of fiction dies in the adaptation. Or dies lot sooner in the adaptation.

 In As You Like It, Orlando comes to Arden with his Old Retainer, Adam, who's elderly, starving and close to death.
 Searching for food, Orlando stumbles upon the banished Duke Senior, who's feasting with his lords.
 The Duke, who was a great friend of Orlando's father, immediately sends Orlando to bring Adam to the table and feed him.
 However, Adam is conspicuously absent for the rest of the play, which has led some directors to imply that he died anyway.
 The 1996 RSC production went so far as to show a grave covered in flowers.
 Whether or not Shakespeare actually intended Adam's death, killing him off would be a case of this trope, since As You Like It is itself an adaptation of Thomas Lodge's novella Rosalynde, in which Adam lived to the end.

-The 2013 musical adaptation of Charlie and the Chocolate Factory cranks up the Black Comedy of the source material by killing off three of the naughty kids (Augustus, Violet, and Veruca; Veruca's father also perishes) and condemning the fourth, Mike Teavee, to a possible Fate Worse than Death (he gets lost in Cyberspace, with the risk of being forgotten by the world in time).
-In the book and 2005 film version, the characters survived their potentially lethal experiences but were definitely changed for them, while the 1971 version left their fates ambiguous.
+The 2013 musical adaptation of Charlie and the Chocolate Factory cranks up the Black Comedy of the source material by killing off three of the naughty kids (Augustus, Violet, and Veruca; Veruca's father also perishes) and condemning the fourth, Mike Teavee, to remain shrunk forever.
+In the book and most adaptations, the characters survive their potentially lethal experiences but are definitely changed for them, while the 1971 film version left their fates ambiguous.

 Interesting case with Higurashi no Naku Koro ni.
 When the game was ported to PS2, the original ending was changed into one where Hanyuu gets Killed Off for Real.
 Other adaptations used the original ending.
 Curiously, the author claims that the PS2 ending is the "True" ending while the "normal" ending is the "Good" ending.